 The weight limit for this ride is 209 lb/95 kg, please enquire if you are an experienced rider exceeding this weight.

 The hotel at Leh is comfortable in double rooms and 4 days are spent here to aid acclimatisation.
 Excursions are arranged each day.
-Camping is very comfortable, in two person tents equipped with foam mattrasses.
+Camping is very comfortable, in two person tents equipped with foam mattresses.
 There is a kitchen tent, a dining tent and a toilet tent.
 A warm sleeping bag is required as nights can get very cold.
 All the equipment is carried on pack horses.
 The camp is full serviced with staff setting up each night and preparing full meals.

-Vegetarian or other dietary requirements can be accommodated with advanced notice.
-Please contact Unicorn Trails with requests.
+Vegetarian or other dietary requirements within reason can be accommodated with advance notice.
+Please contact Unicorn Trails with requests before booking.

 Temperatures in Ladakh, range from -3 to 30 degrees Celsius in the summer.
 Mainly sunny in the daytime the temperatures can plummet at night.
 The sun's effect is multiplied many times at altitudes of this magnitude.
 You could therefore suffer from conditions as diverse as frostbite and sunburn at the same time, if you're not well protected.